Are Solar Panels Worth It? What You Need to Know to Decide

 Adding solar panels to your home can help offset increased energy costs, helping you save money while you work remotely.

-Rooftop solar panels can increase your home’s resale value with a return on investment (ROI) that is higher than many other types of home improvements.
+Rooftop solar panels can increase your home’s resale price with a return on investment (ROI) that is higher than many other types of home improvements.
 According to Zillow, solar panels boost the selling price of a home by 4.1%.

 Additionally, a 15-year, eight-state study by Lawrence Berkeley National Laboratory showed a home price premium between 0.78% and 1.05% per kilowatt (kW) of solar.